vriley31/Flight-Delay-Prediction-Multiple-Regression-Model/README.md

 Airline delays can be influenced by many factors, including weather conditions, staffing availability, fueling time, baggage handling, security procedures, and late-arriving aircraft.
 This project uses a multiple linear regression model to evaluate these relationships and predict arrival delays.

-The analysis was completed as part of the **ITEC5040 Predictive Models and Classification Methods** coursework using the Flight Delay dataset from Gupta (2018).

 ---